MajorGamerJay/MajorGamerJay.github.io/src/ses.md

 ### Let's introduce the platforms

-Skip this section if you don't know what Discord and Steam is.
+Skip this section if you know what Discord and Steam is.

 0. Discord is a platform where people can chat with each other in an IRC network like fashion but with a lot more features.
 The discord servers can